antonyjackson-png/multinational-retail-data-centralisation/README.md

 The first stage of the project is to extract data from several sources, clean the data, and upload the data to a pgadmin4 database.

 ### Environment
 The project is designed for a Ubuntu Linux environment.
-An AWS and pgadmin4 account are required with credentials stored for command line access in the db_creds.yaml file.
+AWS and pgadmin4 accounts are required with credentials stored for command line access in a db_creds.yaml file.

 Installation of the following libraries is required:
 - PyYAML (for reading .yaml files)